craftcms/docs/docs/3.x/config/config-settings.md

 If set to `0`, data and RSS feed caches will be stored indefinitely; template caches will be stored for one year.

-See durationInSeconds for a list of supported value types.
+See [craft\helpers\ConfigHelper::durationInSeconds()](https://docs.craftcms.com/api/v3/craft-helpers-confighelper.html#method-durationinseconds) for a list of supported value types.